Waning Gibbous Moon

 Waning Gibbous in Capricorn

 Waning Gibbous on .
-Illuminated surface of the Moon is 79% and getting smaller.
-Lunar cycle is 19 days old.
+The illuminated surface of the moon is 79% and getting smaller.
+The lunar cycle is 19 days old.

 Moonrise and moonset